 The Company uses a "more-likely-than-not" threshold for the recognition and de-recognition of tax positions, including any potential interest and penalties relating to tax positions taken by the Company.
-The Company did not have any significant unrecognized tax benefits as of November 30, 2018.
+The Company did not have any significant unrecognized tax benefits as of February 28, 2019.

-As a result of H.R.1, commonly known as the Tax Cuts and Jobs Act (the "Tax Act"), signed into law on December 22, 2017, the Company has a \$282,000 alternative minimum tax ("AMT") deferred tax asset for which it did not have a valuation allowance as of November 30, 2018 and August 31, 2018.
+As a result of H.R.1, commonly known as the Tax Cuts and Jobs Act (the "Tax Act"), signed into law on December 22, 2017, the Company has a \$282,000 alternative minimum tax ("AMT") deferred tax asset for which it did not have a valuation allowance as of February 28, 2019 and August 31, 2018.
 The Company expects to receive the AMT as a refund in future years.
 Most, if not all, of this credit will be refundable starting with the filing of the 2018 (fiscal year ending 2019) through 2021 (fiscal year ending 2022) tax returns, subject to limitations of Internal Revenue Code Section 382 (arises with ownership changes) and the sequestration limitation of the Balanced Budget Act of 1997.
-The Company will continue to evaluate the impact of the Tax Act and will record any resulting tax adjustments during fiscal 2019.
+The Company has evaluated the Tax Act and determined that the impact was immaterial.

 The Company files income tax returns with the Internal Revenue Service and the State of Colorado.
-The tax years that remain subject to examination are fiscal year 2014 through fiscal year 2017.
+The tax years that remain subject to examination are fiscal year 2015 through fiscal year 2018.

 The Company's policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
-At November 30, 2018, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three months ended November 30, 2018 or 2017.
+AtFebruary 28, 2019, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three or six months ended February 28, 2019 or 2018.